jfmwz/spark-admin/README.md

 Spark-Admin
 ===============

 The Spark-Admin provides administrators and developers a GUI to provision and manage Spark clusters and its related services easily.
 The current alpha version is based on Spark-EC2 script and its latest AMI.
-Support for other different Linux distros is planned in the next few months.
+Support for other different Linux distros is planned in the next version.

 # Features
 * Automatically detect existing Spark clusters created by spark-ec2 script